 The 28th annual collegiate fencing championships were held at the University of Illinois at Chicago over the weekend.

-The 28th annual collegiate fencing championships were held at the University of Illinois at Chicago over the weekend.
+Background: The 28th annual collegiate fencing championships were held at the University of Illinois at Chicago over the weekend.
 Under the auspices of the National Collegiate Athletic Association (NCAA), 48 schools wee entered.

 Among the twelve teams making it to the final round of the competition was the University of Detroit Their 73 points were enough to win the championship for the midwestern school, thus ending the domination of eastern schools that had won 13 straight championships.